WEDE-5020-POE/wede-5020-poe-ST10514005-3/README.md

 2. The homepage will also include of icons, search bar and navigation bar where the user can readily access any services information they desire.
 3. The products page - the products page will include a categorized variety list which will consist of all baked goods that will be sold by the bakery.
 4. An online ordering system will be implemented by means of enabling customers to place orders and make purchases on the bakery's website.
+5. Future updates will include an online payment system , improved responsiveness, customer accounts , and a fully functional bakery ordering system.

 ## Timeline and Milestones